-A church has existed on the current site for many centuries with the first recorded Rector c.1214.
-The current building, a distinctive local landmark, was designed by John Douglas and dates from the 1880's.
+A church has existed on the current site for many centuries.
+There have been a succession of church buildings on the site next to the castle, with the current building, a distinctive local landmark, designed by John Douglas and dating from the 1880's.

 Pulford Church in 1870